 - Chem 2090

-Also, while no physics AEWs are offered, supplementary courses for Physics 1120 and 2130 are provided through the Physics Tutoring Center.
+Also, while no physics AEWs are offered, LSC supplementary courses for Physics 1112 and 2213 are provided through the Physics Learning Strategies Center.

 The Academic Excellence Workshop Program is sponsored by John A. Swanson '61, BME '62, MS ME '63.